-The Authority has not purchased any Heritage assets in 2018/19.
-One painting previously valued at £250 has been recorded as a disposal.
+The Authority has not purchased any Heritage assets in 2019/20.

 14. Investment Properties

 The following items of income and expenditure have been accounted for in the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
 The main income received is ground rent for shopping centres and industrial estates.